 The Best Testosterone-Boosting Diet Plan for Dads Over 40

-Did you know, the average man in 2020 has 30% less testosterone than their fathers?
+Did you know, the average man in the modern world has 30% less testosterone than their fathers?

 The hormone can sometimes get a bad rap in society and the media, especially when toxic masculinity gets brought up, but believe it or not testosterone is as close as men can get to a performance enhancing drug.

 In this article you’ll learn more about the symptoms of low testosterone, why it’s so important to increase it, and the best ways to increase testosterone through your diet if you’re over 40.

 Why Testosterone is so important

 Testosterone is a sex hormone and anabolic steroid that plays a vital role in the male development.
 Low testosterone is common in older men, as our body produces less of the hormone, but it doesn’t just result in poor sex drive or reduced muscle.

 Symptoms of low testosterone in men over 40

 - loss of memory